 3 Positive or negative impacts as a percentage of expected measure savings.

-4 Program measures include lighting, lighting controls, .and/or other non-lighting measures

-4 Non-lighting measures include heating and cooling (n=17), water heating (n=9), and refrigeration (n=7).
+4 Program measures include lighting, lighting controls, heating and cooling equipment, water heating equipment, and refrigeration measures.

-Table 3: Summary of Monetized NEIs for Lighting and Lighting Controls 1
+Table 3: Summary of Monetized NEIs for Lighting and/or Lighting Controls 1,2

-(Annual NEI per Average Participant that Installed the Measure)
+(Annual NEI Dollar Per kWh for Participants that Installed the Measure)